-If the offenses of arson or human trafficking occur in a multi-offense incident, the reporting agency must report the arson and/or human trafficking offense.
-The Hierarchy Rule is then applied to the remaining offenses to determine which offense is the highest in the hierarchy order.
-The arson and/or human trafficking offense and the highest-ranking of the remaining offenses must be reported.
+If the offense of arson occurs in a multi-offense incident, the reporting agency must report the arson and then apply the Hierarchy Rule to the remaining offenses to determine which offense is the highest in the hierarchy order.
+Both the arson and the highest-ranking offense must be reported.